Freeze-In Dark Matter and Leptogenesis: a $\psi'$SM route: Introduction

 It is known that sub-group $SO(10)\times U(1)_\psi$ of $E_6$ \cite{Gursey:1975ki,Achiman:1978vg,Shafi:1978gg} can be further decomposed to $SU(5)\times U(1)_\chi\times U(1)_\psi$ \cite{Lazarides:2019xai}.
 The two $U(1)$s can then be combined to form $U(1)_{\psi'}$ \cite{Lazarides:2019xai}.
 While the singlet fermions $\mathcal{N}_i$, from $SO(10)$ are charged under the $U(1)_{\psi'}$, the popular right-handed neutrinos (RHN) that resides in the matter $16-$plet of $SO(10)$ transformed as a singlet under $U(1)_{\psi'}$.
 This extension has been discussed in the context of the minimal supersymmetric standard model (MSSM) and is popularly known as $\psi'$MSSM \cite{Hebbar:2017fit}.
 Here, we consider a non-supersymmetric version of this extension and refer to it as $\psi'$SM.
-This breaking also gives rise to the formation of current-carrying metastable cosmic strings (CSs) as discussed in \cite{Afzal:2023kqs}.
-This $\psi'$SM model naturally features an attractive DM candidate in the form of lightest singlet fermions $\mathcal{N}_1$ from $SO(10)$, while the out of equilibrium decay of RHNs to the SM particle generates the matter-antimatter asymmetry of the Universe while taking into account the observed neutrino masses and mixing via type-I seesaw mechanism \cite{Minkowski:1977sc,Gell-Mann:1979vob,Mohapatra:1979ia,Schechter:1980gr,Schechter:1981cv}.
-To ensure the stability of DM, we impose a discrete $Z_2$ symmetry under which $\mathcal{N}_1$ is odd.
-While Ref.~\cite{Hebbar:2017fit} treats $\mathcal{N}_1$ as cold DM produced via freeze-out in a supersymmetric setup, we explore its production via the freeze-in mechanism in a non-supersymmetric framework.
-In contrast to freeze-out, the DM remains out of thermal equilibrium due to its extremely feeble interactions.
+This breaking also gives rise to the formation of current-carrying metastable cosmic strings (CSs) as discussed in \cite{Afzal:2023kqs} that can radiate their energy in form of the stochastic gravitational wave background \cite{Roshan:2024qnv}.
+In this context, it is both timely and well-motivated to explore non-supersymmetric extensions, especially given the lack of experimental evidence for supersymmetric particles.
+Non-supersymmetric models not only offer a minimalistic and economical approach by avoiding the introduction of a large superpartner spectrum and associated fine-tuning issues, but also broaden the scope for addressing fundamental puzzles in particle physics and cosmology.